 - That substance was a border controlled plant or drug;

-To convict you of importing or exporting a marketable or commercial quantity of a border controlled plant or drug, the Prosecution must also prove beyond reasonable doubt that the quantity of drug was above the marketable or commercial quantity.
+To convict a person of importing or exporting a marketable or commercial quantity of a border controlled plant or drug, the Prosecution must also prove beyond reasonable doubt that the quantity of drug was above the marketable or commercial quantity.

-It is important to note that if you wish to rely on this defence, the burden is on you, the defendant, to establish that they did not intend or believe another person intended to sell the drugs/s or plant/s in question.
+It is important to note that if a person wishes to rely on this defence, the burden is on them to establish that they did not intend or believe another person intended to sell the drugs/s or plant/s in question.

 This defence is not available for an offence under section 307.1, being importing or exporting commercial quantities of border controlled drugs or plants.